pnp-software/cordetfw/README.md

 The CORDET Framework is a software framework for service-oriented applications.
 The CORDET Framework defines an application in terms of the services it provides to other applications and in terms of the services it uses from other applications.
 A service is implemented by a set of commands through which an application is asked to perform certain activities and by a set of reports through which an application gives visibility over its internal state.
 The CORDET Framework defines the components to receive, send, distribute, and process commands and reports.
 The CORDET service concepts supports the definition of distributed systems where individual applications residing on distribution nodes interact with each other by exchanging commands and reports.

 The specification of the CORDET Framework is language-independent.
-The C2 Implementation is a C-language implementation of the CORDET Framework.
-Its chief characteristics of the C2 Implementation are:
+This project provides a C-language implementation of the CORDET Framework.
+Its chief characteristics are:

-- Well-Defined Semantics: clearly and unambiguously defined behaviour.
+- Well-Defined Semantics: unambiguously defined behaviour.
-- Minimal Memory Requirements: core module footprint of under 20 kBytes.
+- Minimal Memory Requirements: core module footprint of around 20 kBytes.
 - Small CPU Demands: efficient implementation in C.
 - Excellent Scalability: memory footprint and CPU demands are independent of number of supported services.
 - High Reliability: test suite with 100% code, branch, and condition coverage.